 Media alert: Maryland Enacts AIHA-Supported Bill Protecting Workers from Heat Stress

 Why: AIHA supports the new law as it will help protect workers from occupational heat stress.
 AIHA President Kathy Murphy remarked, "Heat stress is a significant problem that can result in occupational illnesses and injuries, and in some cases death.
 This bill is both timely and needed," she continued, "marking an important step forward on heat stress prevention for Marylanders.
-Other states may be inspired by Maryland's leadership to introduce and enact similar bills of their own."
+Maryland's leadership may inspire other states to introduce and enact similar bills of their own."

-Where: For additional information about Mary House Bill 722, please visit the website of Maryland's General Assembly.
+Where: For additional information about Maryland House Bill 722, please visit Maryland's General Assembly's website.

 Contact: For additional information, contact Mark Ames, AIHA's director of government relations.